EmmanuelMasavoDjegou/Emmanuel-Djegou-Research-Framework/README.md

 **Manuscripts in Preparation**
 1. Djegou, E., & Adekpedjou, A. (2025). *Efficient Estimation in Semiparametric Accelerated Life Models for Recurrent Events*.
 2. Djegou, E., & Adekpedjou, A. (2025). *Efficient Semiparametric Methods for Generalized Virtual Age Models with Time-Varying Covariates*.
-3. Djegou, E. (2025). *Deep Learning Methods in Survival Analysis for Recurrent Events: A Review*.
+3. Djegou, E. (2025). *Deep Survival Learning: A Modern Statistical Framework for Recurrent Event Data*.

 **Current Research**
-1. Djegou, E., & Adekpedjou, A. *Modeling Recurrent Events with Deep Neural Networks in Accelerated Failure Time Models Using Gehan Loss*.
+1. Djegou, E., & Adekpedjou, A. *Modeling Recurrent Events with Deep Neural Networks in Accelerated Failure Time Models*.
-2. Boamah, E., Kafle, A., & Djegou, E. *Extending Hybrid Neural Networks for Predictive Modeling of Incurred but Not Reported Claims Reserves*.
+2. Boamah, E., Kafle, A., & Djegou, E. *Neural Network-Based Prediction of Incurred but Not Reported Claims*.

 ## 📂 Projects Description